p36-io/cap-ui5-gpt-chat/README.md

 ### Start the app in development mode

 The following command will start the app in development mode.
-Backend and frontend will be started in parallel.
+Server and UI will be started in parallel.

 ```bash
 pnpm --parallel start:dev